1986

 conservative sides of the band."[6]

-The only option they had when a vote was split was an "independent arbitration
+The only option they had when a vote was split both ways was an "independent arbitration

 from those we respect the most, such as Dan Miller, Flood, Jonathan Kessler